 The aim of developing the PEL was to build a new immersive research space that is easily replicable at a low cost for other research communities.
 Each of the three PELs increased in fidelity and led to higher levels of presence for the user.
-Compared to HMDs, the PEL avoids 'cybersickness' amongst participants and does not isolate individuals from the physical devices and context during testing (Pan & Hamilton, 2008).
+Compared to HMDs, the PEL avoids cybersickness amongst participants and does not isolate individuals from the physical devices and context during testing (Pan & Hamilton, 2018).
 This paper demonstrates evidence in support of using STEs such as the PEL as a more appropriate and robust research method when field research is unavailable and laboratory research would be contrived (Patton, 2014).

-Despite clear advantages of utilizing STEs, there is a lack of quantifiable research on achieving participant 'presence in a re-created environment.
+Despite clear advantages of utilizing STEs, there is a lack of quantifiable research on achieving participant presence in a re-created environment.
 This paper helps fill the pertinent gap in the literature.
 As evidenced, later iterations of PEL became more realistic which led to a greater sense of presence felt by participants (Patton, 2014).
-The HCD-R group utilized a widely used presence questionnaire to establish user's levels of presence in the PEL (Deniaurd, Honnet, Jeanne & Mestre et al., 2015; Krohn et al., 2020; Lessiter.- et al. Freeman, Keogh & Davidoff, 2001; Slater et al., Lotte, Arnold & Sanchez Vives, 2009).
+The HCD-R group utilized a widely used presence questionnaire to establish user's levels of presence in the PEL (Deniaurd et al., 2015; Krohn et al., 2020; Lessiter et al., 2001; Slater et al., 2009).
 Ongoing assessments of presence during the various PEL iterations helped the HCD-R group identify areas of improvement, aiming to provide an immersive feeling of being in a real-world environment.
 Ongoing assessments of presence during the various PEL iterations helped the HCD-R group identify areas of improvement, aiming to provide an immersive feeling of being in a real-world environment.

 Monitoring tourism in the field environment typically creates intrusion and inconveniences individuals (Viglia & Dolnicar, 2020).
-The PEL-2 successfully showed that a simulated tourism scene can connect people with a natural environment and can be used for measuring stress and mood as signifiers of hedonic wellbeing (Baldwinet al., Haven Tang, Gill, Morgan & Pritchard, 2021).
-STEs have effectively been used to stir positive attitude change and increase visitation intention for destinations (Tussyadiah, Wang et al., Jung & tom Dieck, 2018).
+The PEL-2 successfully showed that a simulated tourism scene can connect people with a natural environment and can be used for measuring stress and mood as signifiers of hedonic wellbeing (Baldwin et al., 2021).
+STEs have effectively been used to stir positive attitude change and increase visitation intention for destinations (Tussyadiah et al., 2018).
 Additionally, the PEL-2 provided media viability towards digitally modifying supermarket packaging designs to better suit a particular task or ameliorate product staging without seeking further permissions for on-site content creation.
 This study also confirmed that higher fidelity contexts are associated with stronger measures of consumer presence (Lawrence, 2020).

-Compared to the PEL-2, the PEL-3 exhibited advanced levels of presence and achieved relative validity with-in a real-world context.
-The PEL-3 successfully induced presence to the extent that participants truly felt like they were in the context of use (Baldwin, Haven Tang, Gill, Morgan & et al. Pritchard, 2021; Gordon, 2021; Lawrence, 2020).
-Moreover, the PEL-3 provided insight into using hybrid photographic media in an STE, validating the use of the PEL-3 in commercial food packaging design projects (Lawrence, 2020).
+Compared to the PEL-2, the PEL-3 exhibited advanced levels of presence and achieved relative validity in a real-world context.
+The PEL-3 successfully induced presence to the extent that participants truly felt like they were in the context of use (Baldwin et al., 2021; Gordon, 2021; Lawrence, 2020).
+Moreover, the PEL-3 provided insight into using hybrid photographic media in a STE, validating the use of the PEL-3 in commercial food packaging design projects (Lawrence, 2020).
 PEL-3 was shown to be a robust academic research facility and a powerful marketing research tool for commercial companies.
 The capabilities of the PEL-3 continue to be explored by food safety researchers to gain insight into food safety practices, consumer behaviors and as a potential educational resource (Baldwin & Evans, 2020).